At a Glance

 - Benefits: Enjoy ongoing training, career progression, and a supportive team environment.

-- Why this job: Make a real difference in students' lives while working in a rewarding and dynamic setting.
+- Why this job: Make a real impact in students' lives while working in a vibrant, rewarding setting.

-- Qualifications: Experience with SEN or autism, strong communication skills, and a passion for inclusive education.
+- Qualifications: Experience with SEN or autism, strong communication skills, and a passion for helping others.

-- Other info: Be part of a top-rated workplace recognised for its commitment to staff and student welfare.
+- Other info: Be part of a top-rated workplace recognised for its commitment to education and inclusivity.

 The predicted salary is between 28800 - 43200 £ per year.